himinocha/Rekognition-PPE-Test/README.md

 In this project, we will test Amazon Rekognition's functionality of PPE detection.
 We tested with over 100 pictures including stock photos and self-taken ones with PPE variations.

-### Here is our basic achitecural diagram of our project:
+Here is our basic achitecural diagram of our project:

+### Achitectural Diagram
 ![alt text](https://qtm350-fp.s3.amazonaws.com/QTM350+Final+Architectural+Diagram.drawio.png)